All Episodes

 And that will help the long-term worldwide supply.

-And in turn, that will then where there's less demand goes the theory, that will then bring the price down.
+And in turn, that will then, when there's less demand, goes the theory, that will then bring the price down.

-And it'll get back down to twenty bucks.
+And it'll get back down to 20 bucks.

-Now, what he doesn't understand is if that ever happened, if it ever did get back to twenty bucks, people would be buying oil and gasoline products left and right.
+Now, what he doesn't understand is if that ever happened, if it ever did get back to 20 bucks, people would be buying oil and gasoline products left and right.

 That's the way it's always happened.

-Remember back during the Nixon years and these phony contrived shortages of speed limit was lowered to 55.
+Remember back during the Nixon years and these phony contrived shortages, the speed limit was lowered to 55.

-Ten or fifteen years, and then at when the when the price came back down and after after a bunch of bureaucrats got sick and tired of getting speeding tickets, uh the 55 mile an hour speed limit waived Sayonara, and it's back up to 70 or whatever you can get away with now, just like it was before it went down to 55 in the first place.
+And then when the price came back down and after a bunch of bureaucrats got sick and tired of getting speeding tickets, the 55 mile an hour speed limit waived Sayonara and it's back up to 70 or whatever you can get away with now, just like it was before it went down to 55 in the first place.

 So these things always fluctuate.